Classical Optimizers for Noisy Intermediate-Scale Quantum Devices: Abstract

 \section{Abstract}

 {\it We present a collection of optimizers tuned for usage on Noisy Inter-mediate-Scale Quantum (NISQ) devices.
 Optimizers have a range of applications in quantum computing, including the Variational Quantum Eigensolver (VQE) and Quantum Approximate Optimization (QAOA) algorithms.
-They have further uses in calibration, hyperparameter tuning, machine learning, etc. We employ the VQE algorithm as a case study.
+They are also used for calibration tasks, hyperparameter tuning, in machine learning, etc. We analyze the efficiency and effectiveness of different optimizers in a VQE case study.
 VQE is a hybrid algorithm, with a classical minimizer step driving the next evaluation on the quantum processor.
-While most results to date concentrated on tuning the quantum VQE circuit, our study indicates that in the presence of quantum noise the classical minimizer step is a weak link and a careful choice combined with tuning is required for correct results.
+While most results to date concentrated on tuning the quantum VQE circuit, we show that, in the presence of quantum noise, the classical minimizer step needs to be carefully chosen to obtain correct results.
 We explore state-of-the-art gradient-free optimizers capable of handling noisy, black-box, cost functions and stress-test them using a quantum circuit simulation environment with noise injection capabilities on individual gates.
-Our results indicate that specifically tuned optimizers are crucial to obtaining valid science results on NISQ hardware, as well as projecting forward on fault tolerant circuits.}
+Our results indicate that specifically tuned optimizers are crucial to obtaining valid science results on NISQ hardware, and will likely remain necessary even for future fault tolerant circuits. }